 Sydney beaches are famous all around the world thanks to their beauty and great surfing and swimming opportunities (and that’s not to mention the amazing Sydney weather!).
 Head to the Eastern Suburbs and tackle the scenic Coogee to Bondi Beach Walk, stopping for a scuba-dive at Clovelly Beach, ‘local secret’ Gordons Bay, or the popular Bondi Beach.
 Otherwise, catch a ferry from Circular Quay to Manly Beach for a leisurely stroll around its beachside cafes.

 6. Sydney is a thriving transport hub

 As a major city, Sydney is very well-connected.
-You’ll find buses, trains and ferries that will take you through the city, and to mountain getaways, the countryside and beyond.
+So, if you choose to live and study in Sydney, you’ll have no trouble getting around.
+You’ll find buses, trains and ferries that take you through the city, and to mountain getaways, the countryside and beyond.
 Conveniently, trains also run from Sydney Airport to Sydney’s Central Station.